felangel/bloc/docs/whybloc.md

 - have many developers seamlessly working within a single code base following the same patterns and conventions.
 - develop fast and reactive apps.

-Bloc was designed to meet all of those needs and many more.
+Bloc was designed to meet all of these needs and many more.

 There are many state management solutions and deciding which one to use can be a daunting task.
+There is no one perfect state management solution!
+What's important is that you pick the one that works best for your team and your project.

 Bloc was designed with three core values in mind:

-- Simple
-  - Easy to understand & can be used by developers with varying skill levels.
+- **Simple:** Easy to understand & can be used by developers with varying skill levels.
-- Powerful
-  - Help make amazing, complex applications by composing them of smaller components.
+- **Powerful:** Help make amazing, complex applications by composing them of smaller components.
-- Testable
-  - Easily test every aspect of an application so that we can iterate with confidence.
+- **Testable:** Easily test every aspect of an application so that we can iterate with confidence.

-Bloc attempts to make state changes predictable by regulating when a state change can occur and enforcing a single way to change state throughout an entire application.
+Overall, Bloc attempts to make state changes predictable by regulating when a state change can occur and enforcing a single way to change state throughout an entire application.